YueLin301/yuelin301.github.io/_posts/2023-08-13-Game-Theory-Memo.md

 {: .prompt-info }

 The extensive-form representation of a game contains all the information about the game explicitly, by defining who moves when, what each player knows when he moves, what moves are available to him, and where each move leads to, etc. This is done by use of a **game tree** and **information sets**–as well as more basic information such as players and the payoffs.[^MIT-opencourse]

+**Definition 3.3**[^MIT-opencourse] (Extensive form) A Game consists of
+- a set of players,
+- a tree,
+- an allocation of non-terminal nodes of the tree to the players,
+- an informational partition of the non-terminal nodes (to be made precise in the next subsection), and
+- payoffs for each player at each terminal node.

 ---